Keyboard shortcuts

 2. Dynamic quantization: quantized the weights ahead of time (like static quantization) but the activations are dynamically at runtime.

 Sometimes post-training quantization is not able to achieve acceptable task accuracy.
-This is where quantization aware training comes into play, as it models the effects of quantization during training.
-Quantization errors are thus modeled in the forward and backward passes using fake quantization modules, which helps the model learn representations that are more robust to the reduction in precision.
+In general, this is where quantization-aware training (QAT) can be used: during training, fake-quantization modules are inserted in the forward and backward passes to simulate quantization effects, allowing the model to learn representations that are more robust to reduced precision.

 Quantization support in Burn is currently in active development.

-It supports the following modes on some backends:
+It supports the following PTQ modes on some backends:

-• Per-tensor and per-block (linear) quantization to 8-bit, 4-bit and 2-bit representations
+• Per-tensor and per-block quantization to 8-bit, 4-bit and 2-bit representations

 No integer operations are currently supported, which means tensors are dequantized to perform the operations in floating point precision.